 400 years ago, in August 1619, the first ship with enslaved Africans destined for the United States arrived in what was then the colony of Virginia.
 But the cruel history of the trans-Atlantic slave trade begins much earlier and goes on much longer – for more than 350 years.

 In fact, many enslaved people lived in the English colonies in North America before that date.
 They came to the present-day U.S. via Spanish and Portuguese colonies, where enslaved Africans arrived as early as 1514, or were transferred as bounty from Spanish or Portuguese ships.

 The United States are heavily associated with slavery and the capture and forceful relocation of Africans.
-Close to 400,000 slaves were forced to work in the American South, while close to 5 million were shipped off to the Caribbean and another 4.7 million to present-day Brazil.
+Around 300,000 disembarked in the U.S. directly, while many more arrived via the inter-American slave trade from the Caribbean or Latin America.
+It is estimated that almost 4.5 million enslaved Africans arrived in the Caribbean and another 3.2 million in present-day Brazil.

 Around 40 percent of Africans uprooted in slavery are believed to have come from Angola in Southern Africa, with another 30 percent who came from the Bay of Benin in West Africa.